fekonrad/fekonrad.github.io/_teaching/Implicit Bias Blog Post.md

 Surprisingly, It turns out that for wide overparametrized networks, gradient descent (and many of its variants) tend to result in surprisingly smooth / regularized functions.
 This is called the *implicit bias of gradient descent*, as the procedure of optimizing a neural network by gradient descent tends to be "biased" towards particular functions.

 It is an active field of research in ML Theory to establish results of this kind.
+In [these notes](https://fekonrad.github.io/files/Implicit_Bias__Literature_Overview%20(1).pdf)
-In these notes (Link)  I try to provide an introduction to the field and summarize parts of this research area.
+  I try to provide an introduction to the field and summarize parts of this research area.
 This is still a work in progress and I will continue to update these notes in the future!